-Dylan received his grant to support his work with the Caterpillar Hill Initiative (CHI), a non-profit in Maine that helped to turn a piece of property on the coast into a space for the arts, for which Dylan has served as President since 2012.
+Dylan received a grant to support his work with the Caterpillar Hill Initiative (CHI), a non-profit in Maine that helped to turn a piece of property on the coast into a space for the arts.
 With a vision of not only preserving the beautiful piece of land, CHI is committed to “connecting people to the natural world through art” and hosts an on-site art gallery to showcase the works of local artists, while also serving as a space for the community to host workshops, retreats, and conferences.
-The grant provided by the AVF helped CHI with construction of an amphitheater that will provide a public space for these community events, and attract a year-round source of customers that will provide funding to maintain CHI’s preservation goals.
+AVF helped CHI build an amphitheater that will provide a public space for community events, and attract a year-round source of customers that will help fund CHI’s preservation.

-Felix’s vision was to establish a School of Tanzanian Cuisines in Bagamoyo and help students gain the skills necessary to obtain jobs in the hospitality and hotel industry.
-The restaurant he established, called Poa Poa, features a modern twist on Tanzanian cuisine and has become one of the must-see spots in the center of old Bagamoyo town.
-In 2015, Felix has expanded Poa Poa restaurant to include an Inn.
+Felix’s initial vision was to establish a School of Tanzanian Cuisines in Bagamoyo and help students gain the skills necessary to obtain jobs in the hospitality and hotel industry.
+This evolved into the opening of his restaurant, Poa Poa, which features a modern twist on Tanzanian cuisine.
+Today, Poa Poa is one of the most popular spots in Bagamoyo.

 Amma’s vision was to organize a multi-media event in her community to raise awareness of Lukumi culture and religion, as well as the rites of passage programs sponsored by Egbe Iwa Odo Kunrin/Binrin (The Society of Young Men and Women).
 Amma’s event, Egbe Iwa Day, included the production of a music video to celebrate the organization, and helped recruit new members to join the organization, serve as mentors, and lead workshops to teach adolescents tools for adulthood.
 Since the original Egbe Iwa Day, Amma’s vision has continued: the event has been repeated three times since first implemented in 2010, and the song Amma recorded has continued to be used in recruitment efforts for the organization.
 Amma was “especially excited about receiving a year’s worth of mentorship.
-Since all of us are volunteers, we will definitely appreciate help with event planning,” she said.
 Watch the video Amma helped produce to aid her organization’s recruitment.